 Standards-Based Report Cards

-The purpose of the report card is to communicate to parents, students and staff the progress each student is making toward mastering the New York State performance-based standards and Next Generation Learning Standards.
-Broadalbin-Perth’s elementary schools use standards-based report cards in an effort to provide more information about what each child knows, understands and can do.
+The purpose of the report card is to communicate to parents, students, and staff the progress each student is making toward mastering the New York State performance-based standards and Next Generation Learning Standards.
+Broadalbin-Perth Elementary School uses standards-based report cards in an effort to provide more information about what each child knows, understands, and can do.

 State and federal initiatives have increased the focus on standards-based education.
 In response, many school districts across the state and nation have been implementing standards-based report cards in recent years.
 The primary advantage of standards-based report cards is their correlation to state grade-level standards: Teachers and parents can track each student’s progress toward meeting the state’s expectations.